plumvillage/newsletter/src/en/articles/sr-trang-bo-de--advent-preserving-a-beautiful-tradition.md

 ## Prayers for the world

 The Christmas carols became more solemn in the silence of the night, opening the way for all to return to the deepest beauty of the soul.
 Closing my eyes, I relaxed to let the refreshing music sink forever into my heart.
 Amidst that peace, it was as if every unwholesome thought had to dissolve.
-People's hearts became as clear as the morning dew, as holy as the baby Jesus.
+People’s hearts became as clear as the morning dew, as holy as the baby Jesus.
 The candlelight flickered and danced, carrying afar the prayers of the brothers and sisters.

 > “I pray for peace for all the victims of Covid in Vietnam and around the world.”